International Tax Overview: Moving Forward with Tax Cuts and Jobs Act (TCJA)

 The international tax environment remains to be transformed by what feels like a continuous onslaught of new regulations, making your compliance to these rules as questionable as a Game of Thrones prophecy.
 Since the enactment of the Tax Cuts and Jobs Act (TCJA) on December 22, 2017, the U.S. Treasury Department (Treasury) and the Internal Revenue Service (IRS) issued numerous regulations and guidance which have certainly impacted many taxpayers.
 The following overview highlights significant regulations which will continue to transform the international tax environment for certain multi-national and foreign corporations and their shareholders.

-- Global Intangible Low Tax Income (GILTI) – Proposed Regulations under Section 951A
+- Global Intangible Low-Taxed Income (GILTI) – Proposed Regulations under Section 951A

 - Foreign Derived Intangible Income (FDII) – Proposed Regulations under Section 250